Terms of Business for Consultancy Services

 These Terms and the Terms of Engagement are governed by and construed in accordance with the laws of England, and are subject to the exclusive jurisdiction of the English courts.

-16.2 If there is any conflict between these Terms and the Terms of Engagement, these Terms will prevail.
+18.2 If there is any conflict between these Terms and the Terms of Engagement, or any in our catalogue or elsewhere, these Terms (as displayed on our website) will prevail.

 If you wish to raise any query, please contact firstname.lastname@example.org or call our Client Services on + 44 1865 404610.

 15-17 Elsfield Way